atsign-foundation/at_c/packages/atclient/README.md

 Coming Soon!

-For now, here are some experimental commands that may work:
+For now, here are some experimental commands that *may* work:

 ```
-cmake -S . -B build -DATCLIENT_BUILD_TESTS=ON -DATCHOPS_BUILD_TESTS=ON
+cmake -S . -B build
 cmake --build build --config Debug
 ```